ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

 1. Create a new file named `custom_targets.json` at the same level as the `mbed-os` directory:

-   Inspect the contents of `mbed-os/targets/targets.json`.
+1. Inspect the contents of `mbed-os/targets/targets.json`.
 For this example, search for `DISCO_L475VG_IOT01A`.

-   Copy the contents from the `DISCO_L475VG_IOT01A` section into your `custom_targets.json` file.
+1. Copy the contents from the `DISCO_L475VG_IOT01A` section into your `custom_targets.json` file.
 Be sure to include brackets `{ }` surrounding the content.

+### Start customizing

-   Then make changes for your board.
+1. Now make changes to `custom_targets.json` for your board.
 For example, after making changes, the full contents look like this:

    ```
    {